 The Workplace Hazardous Materials Information System (WHMIS) is a comprehensive national system for safe management of hazardous chemicals, which is legislated by both the federal and provincial jurisdictions.
-The WHMIS legislation requires workers to be informed about the hazards in the workplace and receive appropriate training to enable them to work safely.
-Employers must set up worker education programs that instruct workers about the contents and significance of labels and Material Safety Data Sheets (MSDSs) and how to work safely with hazardous materials.
+The WHMIS legislation requires workers to be informed about the hazards in the workplace and receive appropriate information about the contents and significance of labels and Material Safety Data Sheets (MSDSs) and how to work safely with hazardous materials.
 As part of their orientation to a clinical placement site, students can expect to receive an orientation to WHMIS.
 For additional background, please see the University of Toronto Environmental Health & Safety website.